Find Cheap Auto Insurance Quotes in Your Area

 - Your driving privileges

 These each work a little differently, and they can all be impacted by the severity of the infraction, the number of tickets you've received recently and your state's laws.
 Continue reading to learn more:

 Once you've been convicted of a traffic violation, minor infractions such as speeding tickets or running a stop sign most commonly stay on your record for approximately three years, though the precise amount of time may vary by state.

 For example, in New York, a driving while intoxicated conviction (DWI) will be listed on your driving record for 10 years, while in Florida it will be listed on your record for 75 years.

 In the 41 states (plus Washington, D.C.) that use a point system to determine driving eligibility, points only impact your license suspension for a certain amount of time.

 States that don't have point systems also typically have time limits for how long an infraction will impact your driving privileges, although the formulas are more complex.
 For example:

-How to Reduce the Points on Your License
+How to reduce the points on your license

-In many states, you can reduce the number of points on your license by taking a defensive driving course.
-Taking a defensive driving class usually doesn't actually reduce the number of points you have or completely clear your driving record.
+- Taking a defensive driving class usually doesn't actually reduce the number of points you have or completely clear your driving record.

 Completing a defensive driving course may also automatically reduce your car insurance premium.
 For example, in New York, a defensive driving class will reduce your insurance premium by 10% for three years.

 However, your rate increase will be highest in the beginning and will gradually decline over time.
 Additionally, more serious infractions like DUIs will have much more severe and longer-lasting consequences.
 Depending on the severity of the infraction and how recently it occurred, some insurance companies may not offer you coverage at all.

 - Additionally, any ticket that you had overturned, or expunged from your driving record, won't affect your rates — regardless of how long ago the incident occurred.